fwojcik/smhasher3/README.md

 reported on.
 A final summary "verification value" is computed from these 3 component VCode signatures, and is reported on the last line of output.
 They are an easy way to compare complete operation across runs and/or platforms, without having to compare result-by-result.
-There is a small but noticable performance hit when this is enabled.
+There is a small but noticeable performance hit when this is enabled.
 If it is not enabled, then the VCode component output line is no longer emitted, but the final summary code is (with a value of 1 to indicate it was not computed), to keep output lengths consistent.